kota7/quick-jupyterhub/README.md

 You can then open the JupyterHub at [http://localhost:8000/](http://localhost:8000/) on your browser.
 There are users named `admin` and `user1` already, and their passwords are the same as the username.

-## Add, delte, modify users
+## Add, delete, modify users

 In this configuration, the set of JupyterHub users is identical to the set of linux users in the system.
+So we can manipulate users just like we do in the linux system (the OS is ubuntu).
 Login with `admin`, and open the terminal.
-Then, modify users as in the linux system (the OS ubuntu).
+Then, modify users by linux commands.
-Make sure you also creates `/home/<username>/notebook` directory for new users (otherwise jupyterhub fails at this user's login).
+When you create a user, make sure you also create `/home/<username>/notebook` directory (otherwise jupyterhub fails at this user's login).
 Also, the user must own the home directory to properly operate via the JupyterHub interface.

 ```shell